StatCan/NBL-CNB/docs/source/index.rst

    :maxdepth: 2
    :hidden:

-   Project Overview <project_overview>
-   Address Matching Process <address_matching_process>
+   Address Matching <address_matching_process>
    Polygon Splitting <polygon_cutting>

-**NBL-CNB** (National Building Layer) is a project that aims to create a geographic representation for every building in Canada with associated attributes.
-This documentation has several main sections organized below.
-The first titled 'project overview' is a general project overview that describes the intent of the project itself.
-The button titled 'Address Matching Process' is a breakdown on how the address to building polygon matching process works.
-Other sections may be added to this documentation as the work on the NBL evolves.
-Finally, the button titles 'Polygon Splitting' links to a breakdown of the polygon splitting methodology.
+The National Building Layer (NBL) project was initiated under the leadership of the Canadian Council of Geomatics (CCOG), whose membership includes representatives from provinces, territories, and federal departments and agencies.

+The NBL is the geospatial representation of every building in Canada and associated features (e.g. building use, year built, building height).
+It will serve as a structured, interoperable and authoritative layer.
+One of the primary goals for the further development of the NBL is to reduce duplication of effort and create a standard for all building data.

+In order to acheive is vision the below processes were developed each with a goal of fulfilling a certain aspect of the NBL.

 .. note::